-Erythema multiforme is a type of hypsersensitivity reaction.
+Erythema multiforme is a type of hypersensitivity reaction.
 It occurs in response to medicines, infections, or illness.
-Medications that can cause this reaction include:
+Medicines that can cause this reaction include:

 The exact cause is unknown.
-The disorder may start with damage to the blood vessels of the skin, that is followed by damage to skin tissues.
+The disorder may start with damage to the blood vessels of the skin that damages skin tissues.

 Some forms of this condition are more severe than others.

 - Erythema multiforme minor is not very serious.
 Most erythema multiforme is caused by herpes simplex or mycoplasma infections.

 - Erythema multiforme major is more severe.
 It is also known as Stevens-Johnson syndrome.
 This form is usually caused by reactions to medicines, rather than infections.
 Acetaminophen and nonsteroidal anti-inflammatory drugs have caused very rare cases of Stevens-Johnson syndrome.

 Erythema multiforme occurs mostly in children and young adults.